alexandru/alexn.org/_posts/2023-04-17-integrating-akka-with-cats-effect-3.md

 ```

 <p class="warn-bubble" markdown="1">
   <strong>Warning:</strong> `mapAsync` is much more efficient than `flatMapMerge` or `flatMapConcat`.
-Unfortunately, Akka Streams isn't optimized for flat-mapping on streams that emit a single event.
+Unfortunately, Akka Stream isn't optimized for flat-mapping on streams that emit a single event.
 Also, depending on how your streams are structured, you may actually want uncancelable execution.
 Apply good judgement!
 </p>

 ### Repeated execution (fixed delay)